IPoAC-SMT/DONE/README.md

 You also need to make sure you have a C compiler on your machine, and the `make` utility.

 ### Installing openVSwitch on Debian/Ubuntu
-To install openVSwtitch on Debian/Ubuntu, run the following comamnd:
+To install openVSwitch on Debian/Ubuntu, run the following comamnd:
 ```
 sudo apt install openvswitch-switch
 ```